ludwa6/blog_rf1/content/post/2019-06-29-real-organic-standards.md

 5. Healthy Plants Create Healthy Soil

 So there you have some helpful ideas and resources to chew over, in developing your own "REAL Organic" production.

+PS: This just in: [best article i've found yet](https://www.indiefarmer.com/2018/02/22/no-till-growers-realising-promise-soil-health-organic-horticulture/) for explaining how to apply all these "motherhood" principles in a practical way.
+Thanks for that, [Niels Corfield](https://www.facebook.com/nielscorfieldland/)!